 “Half of them evaporate.
 They simply are forgotten.
 They don’t become operational,” said Birns of the Council on Hemispheric Affairs.

 Heydemann, of the United States Institute of Peace, said some of the deals may be “smoke and mirrors.”

 “There’s often a lot less happening than the volume of activity would lead you to believe.
 But it is the case that we have seen these substantial increases in trade relations. … That’s not an illusion,” he said.

-With so many unanswered questions, U.S. officials will be keeping a close eye on this week's trip, said Johnson, of the Center for Strategic and International Studies.
+With so many unanswered questions, U.S. officials will be keeping a close eye on next week’s trip, said Johnson, of the Center for Strategic and International Studies.

 “It’s not an existential threat to the United States,” he said, “but Iran’s activities (in Latin America) are something that they’re watching because of what they could develop into, not because of what they necessarily are today.
 There’s a lot we don’t know about them.”